COVID-19 Updates: Visit msu.edu/together-we-will for the latest campus information.

 RBC students consistently perform better in the classroom than non-RBC business students.
 Students participating in the Residential Business Community will be enrolled in special reserved sections of high-demand freshman classes such as writing and math.
 They will also be enrolled each semester in a one-credit seminar designed specifically to meet the transition-to-MSU needs of first-year business students.

-Free tutorial services occur in the River Trail Engagement Center (located in McDonel Hall) for math, writing, economics, accounting, statistics, etc. Tutoring is also available in multiple core business courses through the Broad College’s Multicultural Business Programs Tutorial Program.
+Free tutorial services occur in the River Trail Engagement Center (located in McDonel Hall) for math, writing, economics, accounting, statistics, computer science, etc. Tutoring is also available in multiple core business courses through the Broad College’s Multicultural Business Programs Tutorial Program.

 Upper-class (second year and beyond) Broad College students can live throughout McDonel Hall and may choose their roommate; third floor West has been designated an RBC returning student floor community.
 The fourth floor West is an Honors College floor option that is open to first-year or upper-class students.